GCT Featured Articles

 CCS & IGCC, CHP, AD, and DH - clean energy technologies used in combination with syngas

-Gasification technologies to produce energy are particularly effective when used along with combined heat and power (CHP, cogeneration), anaerobic digestion (AD), and district heating (DH).
-These are technologies that use the syngas created through gasification, natural gas, other renewable (and non-renewable) energy sources; or these technologies are used to create even more renewable energy than just energy created during the cogeneration, AD, or district heating processes.
+Gasification technologies to produce energy are particularly effective when used alongside combined heat and power (CHP, cogeneration), anaerobic digestion (AD), and district heating (DH).
+These are clean energy technologies that use the syngas created through gasification, natural gas, other renewable (and non-renewable) energy sources.
+These technologies are also used to create even more renewable energy than just energy created during the unique processes (this is explained further below).

 Creating bio-syngas with biomass by gasification

 The energy production (SNG, energy/ heat in CHP and DH, hydrogen) created with gasification technologies is only renewable energy when the fuel source for gasification are biomass or municipal waste.
 More environmentally-friendly versions of gasification than with the use of fossil fuels as a feedstock, are available with biomass energy production, or waste-to-energy (discussed below).